Did that dreaded "Please find attached PDF" email just land in your inbox? That's another afternoon lost to copy-pasting tables into Excel? I get it.

 Click on 'Paste Options' to use the text import wizard

-Keep in mind that manually copying tables, with or without the wizard, might not work so well with scanned images or PDFs with really intricate layouts.
-If you are dealing with bigger or more complex tabular data, check out the other methods discussed in this article.
+I'd like point out that manually copying tables, with or without the wizard, might not work so well with scanned images or PDFs with really intricate layouts.
+If you are dealing with bigger or more complex tabular data, I recommend you check out the other methods discussed in this article.

 You cannot manually copy PDF data to Excel tables if they are scanned images or documents with complex layouts.
 Consider one of the other methods discussed in the article for larger or more complicated tasks.